On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

-The strong variations, in particular the drop of $T_\rmn{dip}$ down to values as low as $\sim$10~K, can explain the significant underestimation of $N_\rmn{HI, real}$ seen in the Figs.~\ref{fig:HI_map} and~\ref{fig:N_real_vs_obs}, which we attribute to two effects explained in the following and which are sketched in Fig.~\ref{fig:Tdip_Nratio}: \begin{enumerate} \item \mbox{$T_\rmn{HISA}$ $>$ $T_\rmn{dip}$}: These regions typically correspond to high $N_\rmn{HI, real}$ ($\gtrsim10^{21}$~cm$^{-2}$) (top panel of Fig.~\ref{fig:Tdip_Nratio}).
+The strong variations of $T_\rmn{dip}$ and $T_\rmn{HI, mw}$ down to values as low as $\sim$10~K cause the significant underestimation of $N_\rmn{HI, real}$ seen in the Figs.~\ref{fig:HI_map} and~\ref{fig:N_real_vs_obs} by means of two effects explained in the following and sketched in Fig.~\ref{fig:Tdip_Nratio}: \begin{enumerate} \item \mbox{$T_\rmn{HISA}$ chosen too high ($>$ $T_\rmn{dip}$)}: These regions typically correspond to high $N_\rmn{HI, real}$ ($\gtrsim10^{21}$~cm$^{-2}$) (top panel of Fig.~\ref{fig:Tdip_Nratio}).
 Here, Eq.~\ref{eq:Tonoff} does not yield any results for at least some of the velocity channels.
 This happens for $\lesssim$10\%, 5 - 20\%, and 30 - 40\% of the pixels for $T_\rmn{HISA}$~= 20, 40, and 60~K, respectively.
 Hence, for these pixels \textit{some} of the channels have to be neglected, which reduces $N_\rmn{HI, obs}$ significantly (Eq.~\ref{eq:NH}).
 As with decreasing $T_\rmn{dip}$, i.e. increasing $N_\rmn{HI, real}$, more and more velocity channels have to be omitted (at a fixed $T_\rmn{HISA}$), this leads to the observed artificial levelling-off of $N_\rmn{HI, obs}$ at $\sim$10$^{21}$~cm$^{-2}$.
-In consequence, for central, high column density regions of MCs, $N_\rmn{HI, real}$ is underestimated by a factor of about 10 and more (Fig.~\ref{fig:N_real_vs_obs}). \item \mbox{$T_\rmn{HISA}$ $<$ $T_\rmn{dip}$}: If $T_\rmn{HISA}$ is chosen too low, also the derived optical depth $\tau_\rmn{HISA}$ is underestimated (Eq.~\ref{eq:tau_HISA}).
-As $N_\rmn{HI, obs}$ depends linearly on both $T_\rmn{HISA}$ and $\tau_\rmn{HISA}$ (Eq.~\ref{eq:NH}), this also results in an underestimation of $N_\rmn{HI, real}$.
+In consequence, for central, high column density regions of MCs, $N_\rmn{HI, real}$ is underestimated by a factor of about 10 and more (Fig.~\ref{fig:N_real_vs_obs}). \item \mbox{$T_\rmn{HISA}$chosen too low ($<$ $T_\rmn{s}$)}: This leads to an underestimation of the optical depth $\tau_\rmn{HISA}$ (Eq.~\ref{eq:tau_HISA}) as well as $N_\rmn{HI, obs}$ (Eq.~\ref{eq:NH}, both via $\tau_\rmn{HISA}$ and the assumption \mbox{$T_\rmn{s} = T_\rmn{HISA}$}).
 This effect is dominant mainly in the low to intermediate column density regions in the outer parts of the MCs (\mbox{$N_\rmn{HI, real}$ $\lesssim$ 10$^{21}$ cm$^{-2}$}).
 Here, $N_\rmn{HI, obs}$ underestimates $N_\rmn{HI, real}$ on average by a factor of 3 -- 10.
-Due to the linear dependence of $N_\rmn{HI, obs}$ on $T_\rmn{HISA}$, the actual value of $N_\rmn{HI, obs}/N_\rmn{HI, real}$ increases with increasing $T_\rmn{HISA}$ at high $T_\rmn{dip}$ (coloured lines in the bottom panel of Fig.~\ref{fig:Tdip_Nratio}). \item \mbox{$T_\rmn{HISA}$ $\simeq$ $T_\rmn{dip}$}: Only in a narrow range, where $T_\rmn{dip}$ is comparable to the chosen $T_\rmn{HISA}$, the HI column density is determined with a reasonable accuracy.
-This is due to the fact that $T_\rmn{dip}$ is a proxy for the real temperature of the HISA feature and thus well described by the choice of $T_\rmn{HISA}$.
-Changing $T_\rmn{HISA}$ improves the accuracy only locally, i.e. the peak of the coloured lines in the bottom panel of Fig.~\ref{fig:Tdip_Nratio} is shifted horizontally. \end{enumerate} Overall, our results demonstrate that finding an accurate value for $T_\rmn{HISA}$ is crucial but at the same time \textit{not possible} when using a single value for the entire map.
-In addition, both under- and overestimating $T_\rmn{HISA}$ leads to an underestimation of the HI column density.
-Moreover, the significant variations of $T_\rmn{HI,mw}$ across the map (right panel of Fig.~\ref{fig:Tdip_map}) indicate that similar variations also occur for each individual pixel \textit{along} the LOS.
-Hence, even for an individual pixel the assumption of a constant $T_\rmn{HISA}$ presents an oversimplification, which in turn results in the observed underprediction of the HI column density particularly for the dense regions.
+Due to the linear dependence of $N_\rmn{HI, obs}$ on $T_\rmn{HISA}$, the actual value of $N_\rmn{HI, obs}/N_\rmn{HI, real}$ increases with increasing $T_\rmn{HISA}$ at high $T_\rmn{dip}$ (coloured lines in the bottom panel of Fig.~\ref{fig:Tdip_Nratio}). \end{enumerate} Overall, our results demonstrate that finding an accurate value for $T_\rmn{HISA}$ is crucial but at the same time \textit{not possible} when using a single value for the entire map.
+In addition, both choosing a too high or too low value for $T_\rmn{HISA}$ leads to an underestimation of the HI column density.